cricsaif/Project-1-Data-analysis-on-a-Retail-Data/README.md

-most sales
+Most sales

 ![image](https://user-images.githubusercontent.com/64741840/81580361-41243400-93a5-11ea-8e7a-bbaa6971d9f9.png)

-most companies
+Most companies by country

 ![image](https://user-images.githubusercontent.com/64741840/81580413-50a37d00-93a5-11ea-8917-1b63f7975745.png)

-# USA
+## USA
 we can conclude that most customers are located in the USA and the most sales genarated was also in USA.
 We can. therefore, perform an analysis on USA.